eosrio/hyperion-history-api/INSTALL.md

 Load templates first by starting the Hyperion Indexer in preview mode `PREVIEW: 'true'`

-Then on kibana dev console create the initial indices and aliases
+Indices and aliases are created automatically using the `CREATE_INDICES` option (set it to your version suffix e.g, v1, v2, v3)
+If you want to create them manually, use the commands bellow on the kibana dev console
 ```
 PUT mainnet-action-v1-000001
 PUT mainnet-abi-v1-000001